-The Manager Works & Services has also requested the inclusion of a Tiny Robot Surveyor to assist with the survey works required to mark out road surface prior to applying seal.
-May also be used to line mark ovals.
+The Manager Works & Services has again requested the inclusion of a Tiny Robot Surveyor to assist with the survey works required to mark out road surface prior to applying seal.
+This may also be used to line mark ovals.
 Estimated cost of \$20,000.